-Most organisations believe the subsequent stage of improving their security posture means adopting a Next-Generation Anti-Virus (AV) or Endpoint Detection Response (EDR) tool.
+Most organizations believe the subsequent stage of improving their security posture means adopting a Next-Generation Anti-Virus (AV) or Endpoint Detection Response (EDR) tool.

-To demonstrate, we’ve compiled an overview of a ransomware attack that our forensics team deconstructed to analyse how it could have been prevented before the ransomware was deployed (the point of the attack).
+To demonstrate, we’ve compiled an overview of a ransomware attack that our forensics team deconstructed to analyze how it could have been prevented before the ransomware was deployed (the point of the attack).

 By looking at the Indicators of Compromise (IOCs), we can see how different tools work together and how important it is that those tools are managed and monitored effectively to prevent an attack from occurring.

 In this case, the client did not have an EDR tool installed on their system, instead, they were relying on a typical security setup of an Anti-Virus (AV) tool and perimeter firewalls, which allowed the ransomware attack to be successful, encrypting all servers, including their backups.